 Once you have found a roofer you are happy with, make sure you outline and agree to what will happen in the event of adverse weather conditions or unforeseen additional costs.
 Ask about how waste disposal and scaffolding will be managed, as well as which materials will be used and if they are covered by any guarantees.
 This type of detail can be outlined in a contract, which should be signed by both the customer and the roofer.
 The more information you have before work begins, the smoother the process will be.

-Find a tradesman you can trust with Hoppy
+Find a tradesman you can trust with Hoppy and Rated People

-So, find local tradesperson services you can trust today and get back to feeling safe and Hoppy under your roof.
+Find trades services you can trust today and get back to feeling safe and Hoppy under your roof.